 D) Early Career researchers appointed to University posts (Sciences & Technology)

 The Trust helps to fund the various research grant schemes for which the University Research Strategy office is responsible.
 In particular it has been instrumental in setting up two schemes to offer part-funding for early career lecturers (and equivalent postholders) in the science and technology Schools, one for the biomedical sciences and one for the physical sciences and technology.

 For early career lecturers in science and technology, these awards, rather than the Trust’s own research grant competition, should be the first port of call , especially if you are looking for start-up support for your lab.
 However, if you already have external matching funding and want to build on that, you could apply for the Trust competition instead.
-Please visit the relevant webpages for further information:

 - INT/Wellcome Trust ISSF/Joint Research Scheme in biological & medical subjects - closing date 25 Nov 2016.
 Although primarily aimed at individuals whose research falls within the Wellcome Trust remit, through partnering with the INT, this funding also covers areas of research within the Schools of the Biological Sciences and Clinical Medicine that would not be eligible for Wellcome Trust funding.

 - - closing date 02 Dec 2016

 E) Research Grants in the Arts, Humanities & Social Sciences

 The Michaelmas Term call is now CLOSED (closing date 20 October 2016).

 The Trust also supports a range of other projects, e.g. Early Career Fellowships offered by CRASSH.
 See: http://www.cshss.cam.ac.uk/chrg-scheme-notes-latest-v1.6